 Personal Data control and privacy protection is of utmost importance to SGG.
 Therefore, to promote privacy protection, advice and consult for stakeholders, SGG has assigned a Data Protection Officer (DPO) role.
 The DPO is the main contact for people, data subjects, authorities, management and other stakeholders regarding privacy and personal data topics, for a Data Subject Access Request (DSAR) or to report a (personal) data breach.

 Any person who wants to invoke a privacy right, report a data breach, has a request or complaint related to Personal Data can contact SGG via:

 The DPO independently monitors; Personal Data processing, compliance with this privacy and it’s related policies and regulations.
 When a person disagrees with or wants to appeal a DPO answer, investigation or decision, the CEO may be consulted or contacted with the request to mediate in the matter.

 Intellectual property rights

-Sensys Gatso Group AB accepts no liability and provides no guarantees for the quality, functionality or availability of the website or its content.
-Additionally, where we provide reference to a third party we accept no liability for the material or content of the third party’s website.
+Sensys Gatso Group AB accepts no liability and provides no guarantees for the quality, functionality or availability of our websites or its content.
+Additionally, where we provide a reference to a third party we accept no liability for the material or content of the third party’s website.

-In the event of disputes arising from the terms and conditions, Swedish law shall apply with the exception of its conflict-of-law rules, with Jönköping District Court as the first court instance.
+In the event of disputes arising from the terms and conditions of Sensys Gatso Group AB, Swedish law shall apply with the exception of its conflict-of-law rules, with Jönköping District Court as the first court instance.